senceofplace/artist-grav-skeleton-open-publishing-space-site/pages/01.blog/a-safe-return-2/item.md

 ---

 ![](F5B9BFBD-F514-42A7-A454-F4E340E657D6.jpeg)
-A Safe Return, _2018_
+Treasures of Exploration, _2018_
-Oil and chalk on plywood
+Acrylic on canvas
-29 x 29 cm
+100 x 100 cm